 If you want to make sure you get your body back after having a baby then book a Postnatal Check.
-This is a one hour physiotherapy assessment with senior physiotherapists Pip Coomes or Bo Li.
-This session is designed to ensure you recovery from pregnancy and delivery well.
+This is a one hour physiotherapy assessment with one of our women’s health physios and it has been designed to ensure you recover from pregnancy and delivery as well as you possible.

-- Real Time Ultrasound scan of your abdominal muscles to ensure you can properly activate them and to take measurements of strength and coordination.
+- Real Time Ultrasound scan of your abdominal muscles to ensure you can properly activate them.

 - Assessment of rectus diastasis (abdominal separation) and fascial integrity

 - Prolapse assessment

 - Assessment of alignment of thorax (rib cage) and pelvis.